Skip to main content

 Learning experiences are selected based on the interest of the resident, availability, and interest of the ambulatory care clinic or service.
 The resident’s experience is further enhanced through the completion of a major research project, service commitment, and teaching opportunities.

-Core Rotation Experiences
+Core Required Learning Experiences

-• Academic preceptorship (5 weeks)
+• Academic - Preceptorship (5 weeks)

 • Ambulatory Pharmacy Management (4 weeks)

-• Anticoagulation Case Management Service (longitudinal - 6 months)
+• Anticoagulation Case Management Service (Longitudinal - 6 months)

-• Service commitment (longitudinal – 12 months)
+• Service Commitment – See below (Longitudinal – 12 months)

 Selective Required Specialty Pharmacy Experiences